wp-plugins/dynamic-widgets/readme.txt

 == Release notes ==

-This version has 3 bugs fixed.
+This version has 4 new features and 5 bugs fixed.
+See the changelog for details.

 == Upgrade Notice ==